ToneFinance/alpha/fulfillment-engine/README.md

 Ensure your private key is valid and starts with `0x`.

 ### "Insufficient funds"
-Your fulfiller wallet needs Base Sepolia ETH for gas and underlying tokens (WETH, UNI, AAVE).
+Your fulfiller wallet needs Base Sepolia ETH for gas and sufficient balance of all underlying tokens in the vault's basket.

 ### "Transaction failed"
 Check that: